How to Manage Video Assets with Digital Asset Management

 How much does video DAM cost compared to generic DAM?

 Pricing models vary.
 Many DAM platforms charge per user per month, which scales poorly for teams with many stakeholders.
 Fast.io uses usage-based pricing instead of per-seat fees, so you pay for storage and bandwidth rather than headcount.
-This typically saves 70%+ compared to per-seat alternatives for teams with more than a few users.
+This typically results in lower costs compared to per-seat alternatives for teams with more than a few users.

 Related Resources